-The term 'Future Value' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Future Value' is included in the Corporate Finance edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Future Value refers to a current asset’s anticipated value at a given specific date of the future.
 Such a forecast will be dependent on the rate of growth rate that the company assumes over time.
 As an example, a company may assume a certain guaranteed rate of growth.
 This would allow them to state that a $10,000 investment they make now will have a value of $100,000 twenty years from now.
 This would have the FV of the original $10,000 investment at $100,000.
 This equation takes for granted that the rate of growth will be approximately consistent and constant.
 It also assumes that the upfront payment is an untouched one throughout the life of the literal investment in question.